 Yes, all applications must include performance measures that logically connect a project’s goal(s) with proposed activities and demonstrate an overall theory of change.
 Performance measures should include to the extent possible whether the expected results were achieved.

-- If an application is not selected in the first round, will it automatically be considered in the next round or must it be resubmitted?
+- If an application is not selected in the second round, will it automatically be considered in the next round or must it be resubmitted?

 Iowa Workforce Development encourages applicants to re-apply once future rounds are announced.